Browser Storage Component

 hiddenOfflineSubmissions

-NOTE This Property ID matches the Hidden component you set up next.
+This Property ID matches the Hidden component you'll set up next.

 Configure the Hidden Component

-1. Drag and drop a Hidden component onto your canvas.
-Place your Hidden component below your Browser Storage component.
+1. Drag and drop a Hidden component onto the canvas, placing it below the readOfflineSubmissions Browser Storage component.

-2. In the Property ID and Canvas Label Text fields, enter hiddenOfflineSubmissions.
+2. In the Property ID A Property ID is the unique field ID used by Unqork to track and link components in your module. and Canvas Label Text fields, enter hiddenOfflineSubmissions.

 4. Save your module.